lyndon025/playtested/src/content/article/2023-02-04-an-old-school-style-first-person-rpg-for-mobile--margonem-adventures---first-impressions.md

 ---
-title: "An old-school style first person RPG for Mobile! | Margonem Adventures - First Impressions"
+author: lyndonguitar
+category: Review
-description: "At first glance, youngsters might think of this game as Minecraft inspired with its blocky looking graphics.
+description: At first glance, youngsters might think of this game as Minecraft inspired with its blocky looking graphics.
 For the more aged gamer, It looks like The Elder Scrolls I or II.
-And they’re both right, as Margonem Adventures looks as if The Elder Scrolls II got upgraded to Minecraft graphics."
+And they’re both right, as Margonem Adventures looks as if The Elder Scrolls II got upgraded to Minecraft graphics.
+featured: false
 pubDate: 2023-02-04
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "margonem-adventures"]
+tags:
-featured: false
+- taptap
+- margonem-adventures
-thumb: "/images/reviews/2023-02-04-an-old-school-style-first-person-rpg-for-mobile--margonem-adventures---first-impressions-0.avif"
+thumb: /images/reviews/2023-02-04-an-old-school-style-first-person-rpg-for-mobile--margonem-adventures---first-impressions-0.avif
+title: An old-school style first person RPG for Mobile! | Margonem Adventures - First Impressions
 ---

 <div class="gallery">